With NBA team reporting positive cases for COVID-19, the Toronto Raptors should be fortunate they weren’t hit harder by the coronavirus.

 While Smith’s tests came back negative, he made the difficult choice to stay away from his family in self-isolation in order to avoid any risk.
 Despite all of that, the Raptors broadcaster isn’t asking for sympathy because he knows his situation is not as bad in comparison to what other people are going through.

-“A few days ago, I broke our team mandated self-quarantine,” Boucher wrote on his Instagram story as reported by Sportsnet.
-“I want to apologize to the city of Toronto, our fans and the Raptors organization.
+"“A few days ago, I broke our team mandated self-quarantine,” Boucher wrote on his Instagram story as reported by Sportsnet.
+“I want to apologize to the city of Toronto, our fans and the Raptors organization.“While I have tested negative for COVID-19, it was never my intention to endanger our community — I recognize my mistake and have remained self-quarantined since.
+Let’s stay safe Toronto.”"

 Now, in fairness to Boucher, he did test negative for the virus when he was out in public but considering there is a group of people who might think it is alright to not follow the guidelines given by government health officials.